r09491/solar_checker/README.md

 Microinverters, Tasmota smartmeter and a poor Tuya library for smartplugs.
 Based on these three APIs there are scripts to record their latest power data which in turn can be used for plots to visualise them.
+Especially there is a HTTP server for displaying the recorded data.
 It facilitates the process to monitor a solar power station and to assess if it will pay off at a point of time.

 ---